 Editor's Note: Is this the summer you're looking to upgrade your grill?
 You're probably in need of a little advice.
 We're longtime admirers of the folks behind AmazingRibs.com, the site dedicated to unraveling the science of barbecue and grilling.
 Please welcome back Max Good, the only person in the world whose full-time job is testing, rating, and reviewing grills and smokers.
 The database he maintains includes over 500 grills and smokers, ranging in price from $30 to $50,000.
 When it comes to grilling and barbecue equipment, nobody knows it better.

 Visit any barbecue competition, and you're guaranteed to see more than just great smoked meat—you're going to see the tech that's behind it.
 Most competition teams have moved beyond the old-school methods of determining the doneness of a piece of meat simply by prodding, poking, and bending it.
 Those methods still have their place, but they don't deliver the precision and consistency serious teams need to win.
 For that kind of performance, most competition barbecuers have adopted all the available tools and technology they can to get an edge over everybody else.
 And yet most home cooks are still smoking like it's the Dark Ages.
-With knuckles dragging across their decks, they stumble towards the grill while friends and family wait with bated breath, wondering what might appear when the lid goes up.
+With knuckles dragging across their decks, they stumble toward the grill while friends and family wait with bated breath, wondering what might appear when the lid goes up.
 The problem is, no one knows for sure.

-The good news is that's all changing.
+The good news is, that's all changing.
 It wasn't long ago that only some people had smartphones.
 Today, just about everyone does.
-Along with all the processing power, Bluetooth, and WiFi connectivity we carry around in our pockets comes the opportunity for a new era of home grilling in which the latest technology is at all of our fingertips, and companies are racing to top each other with each new product release.
+Along with all the processing power, Bluetooth, and WiFi connectivity we carry around in our pockets comes the opportunity for a new era of home grilling, in which the latest technology is at all of our fingertips and companies are racing to top each other with each new product release.

-Here are some of the newest technology-driven grills, smokers, thermometers, and more that we at Amazing Ribs are most excited about.
+Here are some of the newest technology-driven grills, smokers, thermometers, and more that we at AmazingRibs are most excited about.

-Built-In Smarter Temps: Weber Genesis II With iGrill3 Digital Thermometer
+Built-In Smarter Temps: Weber Genesis II With iGrill 3 Digital Thermometer

 The iGrill itself connects to up to four different ambient and leave-in meat probes.
 The ambient probes can be set near the surface of the grill grate, allowing you to accurately track the temperature inside your grill, while each meat probe can be inserted into whatever you're cooking, allowing you to keep tabs on exactly what's happening in your grill while the lid is closed, all via Weber's app.
-You can set alerts too, so that your phone will summon you as soon as each piece of meat reaches your desired temp.
+You can set alerts, too, so that your phone will summon you as soon as each piece of meat reaches your desired temp.
 While you can't control your grill through the app, you can know exactly what's happening inside of it.
-This is a big step up from the more common hood-mounted temperature estimators we're all used to, which not only can't tell you the internal temp on a piece of meat, but are also wildly inaccurate when it comes to cooking temperatures: We've found that they can easily be anywhere from 50 to 100°F off from the true temp inside a closed grill.
+This is a big step up from the more common hood-mounted temperature estimators we're all used to, which not only can't tell you the internal temp on a piece of meat but are also wildly inaccurate when it comes to cooking temperatures: We've found that they can easily be anywhere from 50 to 100°F (10 to 38°C) off from the true temp inside a closed grill.

-While we haven't tested the iGrill3 yet, we were big fans of the iGrill2, the review of which you can read here.
+While we haven't tested the iGrill 3 yet, we were big fans of the iGrill 2, the review of which you can read here.

 The Next-Gen Pellet Smoker: Traeger's Timberline 850 Grill

-When it comes to barbecue technology, pellet smokers have consistently led the way: Even the earliest models had thermostats that could maintain a set temperature, much like a home oven does.
+In the realm of barbecue technology, pellet smokers have consistently led the way: Even the earliest models had thermostats that could maintain a set temperature, much like a home oven does.
 They do this by automatically controlling how quickly the pellets, made from compressed sawdust, are dispensed into the fire chamber, and how much oxygen is fed to the fire by an electric fan.

 The Ultimate Thermometer: FireBoard

-FireBoard is a new thermometer loaded with a pile of features in a box the size of a cigarette pack, perfect for record-keepers and anyone else who wants as much data as they can get on their cooking sessions.
+FireBoard is a thermometer loaded with a pile of features in a box the size of a cigarette pack, perfect for record-keepers and anyone else who wants as much data as they can get on their cooking sessions.

 An Electric Smoker for Tech-y Beginners: Char-Broil's WiFi-Enabled Digital Electric Smoker

 I have to start by saying that electric smokers—that is, smokers that produce smoke and heat with the help of an electric element—have some real limitations.
-The limited heat and lack of combustion gases from the electric element means you don't get the same level of smoke and flavor as you would with a gas or wood smoker, making them less than ideal for larger pieces of meat like brisket and whole chickens.
-They're better at lighter tasks like smoking jerky, nuts, and fish.
-That said, they're much more affordable than many of the other options out there, and I've always respected Char-Broil for their dedication to delivering features and pushing innovation even while keeping prices on the low end.
+The limited heat and lack of combustion gases from the electric element means you don't get the same level of smoke and flavor as you would with a gas or wood smoker, making them less than ideal for larger pieces of meat, like brisket and whole chickens.
+They're better at lighter tasks, like smoking jerky, nuts, and fish.
+That said, they're much more affordable than many of the other options out there, and I've always respected Char-Broil for its dedication to delivering features and pushing innovation even while keeping prices on the low end.

-For Your Pocket: The Thermoworks ThermoPop
+For Your Pocket: The ThermoWorks ThermoPop

 Your purchase helps support Serious Eats.
 Learn more